danatrace/continuousimprovement/README.md

 The functions outside the SLO Evaluation like Deployments and <br>
 Testing are not necessarily best practise, they were designed to serve the Purpose <br>
 to Quickly Test or Demo the Slo Evaluation Process from Dev to Production without <br>
-having to wait hours for a step like Testing to complete. <br>
+having to wait hours for a delivery step like Testing to complete. <br>

 # Prerequisites
 <br>